Orcas Island Bicycling

 To the southeast of Eastsound head through Moran State Park, passing alongside Cascade Lake, which offers some fabulous views.
 You’ll be able to cool off under the canopy of the forest’s trees or take a quick swim.
 During part of the year trails are open for mountain biking.

-Continue south of the park to Olga, a sleepy hamlet where you can check out Orcas Island Artworks co-op, eat a gourmet lunch in Cafe Olga, and rest your weary legs by the water.
-(Due to a July 2013 fire, the co-op has temporarily moved into Eastsound, and the cafe is closed.)
+Continue south of the park to Olga, a sleepy hamlet where you can visit Olga Pottery and rest your weary legs by the water.
+(Due to a July 2013 fire, the Orcas Island Artworks has temporarily moved into Eastsound, and the cafe is closed.)

 Continue around the island to Doe Bay, and you’ll notice there’s less traffic on the roads.
 Here you’ll find the charming Doe Bay Resort's café, which appears to sit on top of the water and offers not only great views but also an exciting selection of breakfast, lunch and dinner dishes.
 There are also cabins, yurts and camping if you choose to spend the night.